geralddev2020/test-email-validator/README.md

 ### Getting started

-Check the individual folders for installation and usage instructions.
+Please check each individual folder (`api` and `ui`) for installation and usage instructions.
+An `⁠.nvmrc` file has been added to each project to automatically manage and install the correct Node.js version.